 The exam structure is a total of 180 multiple choice items.
 The exam is administered in one session, with no predefined breaks.
-Your exam appointment is four hours.
+Your exam appointment is three and a half hours.
 This includes time to get seated, confirm that you have the right exam on your computer, view the tutorial, and complete an end survey.
 Time allowed for the actual exam is 3 hours.
-Please remember that while the appointment is 4 hours, the exam runs for 3 hours.
+Please remember that while the appointment is three and a half hours, the exam runs for 3 hours.

 Candidates who do not finish the exam in the allotted 3 hours will not be given a refund.